 You’ve just finished mopping the floor, you’re admiring your hard work, but what’s this?
 Despite your efforts, the floor is sticky and it does not feel good on your feet.
 It’s frustrating, it makes you wonder where you went wrong, and can it even be resolved?

-No need to worry because the cause of a sticky floor is surprisingly simple, and the way to get rid of it is even easier.
+No need to worry because the cause of sticky floors are surprisingly simple so is the way to get rid of it.
 In many ways, mopping is an art and it can take a little time to perfect.
 All you need to do is take a look at our guide and learn about the art of mopping the right way.

 - Causes of Sticky Floors after Mopping

 - How to Clean Sticky Floors and Remove Residue